lindsayrr8/lindsayrr8.github.io/_posts/2025-03-10-my-new-blog-post.md

 Pretty straightforward, yes?
 Few *(as in Visualization expert Stephen Few)* thinks so, too.
 Above all, (and you will hear this often,) an effective visualization is one that can be **quickly and easily interpreted.** As far as Few is concerned, you should nearly always be using a grid in your visualizations.

+### Interpreting what we see:

+Just taking a quick glance at the plot, we can see that as a car's weight increases, its MPG performance decreases.
+This makes sense; more energy is required to move more mass.
+This example is typically pretty common knowledge, but it helps to illustrate the concept of visualizing relationshpis between variables on a scatter plot.